Croydon, Victoria: Sport

+Recent successes include 2022 Bayside FA Premier League & U12C League / Regional Championship in Football Victoria.

+Maroondah United Football Club is based at Silcock Reserve in Croydon and was established in 2018.

 The Croydon Cricket Club, established in 1886, plays at Croydon Park Oval.
 It participates in the Victorian Sub-District Cricket Association, the state's second highest level of cricket.
 It also has several Junior sides competing in the Ringwood and District Cricket Association, with U12, U14, U16, U18 and non comps for U10s.
 Croydon also has two veterans sides competing in Masters (over 40s) and Legends (over 50's).